Byaidu/PDFMathTranslate/README.md

 <h2 id="usage">Advanced Options</h2>

 Execute the translation command in the command line to generate the translated document `example-mono.pdf` and the bilingual document `example-dual.pdf` in the current working directory.
 Use Google as the default translation service.
+More support translation services can find [HERE](https://github.com/Byaidu/PDFMathTranslate/blob/main/docs/ADVANCED.md#services).

 <img src="./docs/images/cmd.explained.png" width="580px"  alt="cmd"/>